 Burcell currently co-writes with international best-selling author Clive Cussler on the Fargo series.
-Pirate, their first co-written book, will be released September 2016.
-They're currently working on the next in that series, will be out September 12, 2017.
+Pirate, their first co-written book, was released in 2016.
+The Romanov Ransom, next in that series, will be out September 12, 2017.

 What you might not know about Robin

 Burcell was the first female officer for her department.
 Her badge read "Policeman" and her locker room was actually a converted storeroom.
 While she'd always wanted to be a writer, her childhood dream was to be an Olympic ice skater.
 Unfortunately she didn't seriously start skating until her early twenties and by then it was too late.
 That hobby, however, was instrumental in allowing her to easily pass the physical agility test to get into the police academy.